 1. Module Title Stage Management

+2. HE Level 4

+3. Credit Value 60

 4. SITS module code SMT1009N

+5. Location of Delivery Guildhall School

+6a.
+Module Type Taught

+6b.
+Applicable in the year of study 1

 7. Module Leader Head of Stage Management

+8. Department Production Arts

-- Enable the student to identify, and demonstrate practically the roles and responsibilities associated with the stage management team. - Enable the student to iIntroduce the breadth & diversity of career opportunities within the wider industry. - Enable the student to demonstrate teamwork and collaboration skills. - Enable the student to demonstrate management skills and techniques in recording information, preparing reports and contributing to meetings. - Enable the student to demonstrate a positive, professional and inquisitive approach, with empathy for the work of the creative process. - Enable the student to consistently demonstrate safe working practices and an awareness of the risk assessment process. - Enable the student to consider the ethics and values of practice (sustainability).
+- Enable the student to identify and demonstrate practically the roles and responsibilities associated with the stage management team. - Enable the student to ilntroduce the breadth & diversity of career opportunities within the wider industry. - Enable the student to demonstrate teamwork and collaboration skills. - Enable the student to demonstrate management skills and techniques in recording information, preparing reports and contributing to meetings. - Enable the student to demonstrate a positive, professional and inquisitive approach, with empathy for the work of the creative process. - Enable the student to consistently demonstrate safe working practices and an awareness of the risk assessment process. - Enable the student to consider the ethics and values of practice (sustainability).